denisbilli/qDBManager/README.md

 ```

 As you can see, you must register your entity if you want to use it in your program.
 You must use the method **dbm->register_entity<[ENTITY_CLASS_NAME]>();** before reading the Entity from the database, otherwise you will obtain a NULL object.

+# Other functionalities
+This version is fully capable of retrieving entities from the database performing a simple search, a full query (using the CriteriaBuilder object), updating the objects, inserting them or deleting.
+I didn't have the time to write a full Help, you may be able to find it yourself.
+If you are curious you can still write me anyway.

+# TODO
+- Only SQLite is supported for the moment, but I'm willing to support other RDBMS soon.

 # Conclusions
 Hope to help someone with this lines.
 Every suggestion is appreciated.